rlautan/recras-wordpress-plugin/readme.txt

 1. Example of a programme with the default Twenty Fifteen theme

 == Changelog ==

+= 1.7.0 =
+* The online booking button now allows you to pre-select an arrangement.
+Only arrangements that are bookable online are included.

 = 1.6.1 =
 Fixed a bug with contact form arrangements cache